Memory of the World Register in Africa

 UNESCO's Memory of the World International Register lists documentary heritage – texts, audio-visual materials, library and archive holdings – that have been judged to be of global importance.
 The register brings that heritage to the attention of experts and the wider public, promoting the preservation, digitization, and dissemination of those materials.
 The first inscriptions were added to the register in 1997.
-As of 2023, 496 pieces of documentary heritage had been included in the register.
-Of these, 35 are from Africa.
+As of 2025, 570 pieces of documentary heritage were included in the register.
+Of these, 41 are from Africa.
 They include recordings of folk music, ancient languages and phonetics; aged remnants of religious and secular manuscripts; collected lifetime works of renowned figures of literature, science, and music; copies of motion pictures and short films; and accounts documenting changes in the world’s political, economic and social stage.

+In additional to the international register, there is a regional register for Africa, maintained by the Africa Regional Committee of the Memory of the World Programme (ARCMoW).
+As of August 2026, it has two inscriptions, both in the Institute of National Archives of Cabo Verde.
+The country of Ghana has its own national register, maintained by the Ghana National Committee for UNESCO Memory of the World Programme.
+As of August 2026, this has nine inscriptions.